jacksunny2020/customrestful/README.md

 # customrestful
-custom restful resource controller for laravel
+custom restful resource controller plugin for laravel

 How to install and configurate package